This article was updated on April 12th, 2021.

-There are two species classifications of elephants, the African (Loxodonta africana) and the Asian (Elephas maximus), although currently there are genetic studies being conducted that have provided new insights into their relationship.
-The African has two subspecies the Savanna and the Forest while the Asian has four subspecies, Sri Lankan, India, Sumatran and Borneo.
+There are two species classifications of elephants, the African (Loxodonta africana) and the Asian (Elephas maximus).
+However, genetic studies have provided new insights into their relationship.
+The African has two subspecies, the Savanna and the Forest, while the Asian has four subspecies, Sri Lankan, India, Sumatran, and Borneo.
 A bit of trivia you can impress your friends with is how to tell the difference between an African and an Asian elephant.
-The African elephant has large ears in the shape of the African continent while the Asian has much small ones.
+For example, the African elephant has large ears in the shape of the African continent while the Asian has much small ones.

-They are a very sociable animal forming tight matriarchal families, or herds, composed of related females caring for the young, that when born weigh between 200 to 250 lbs. with a mortality rate exceeding 30%.
+They are very sociable animals forming tight matriarchal families, or herds, composed of related females caring for the young, weighing between 200 to 250 lbs. when born, and a mortality rate exceeding 30%.

-The oldest female, or matriarch, is head of the herd.
-The males, or bulls, leave the family unit between the age of 12 to 15 and live solitary lives or with other males on a temporary bases.
+The oldest female, or matriarch, is the head of the herd.
+The males, or bulls, leave the family unit between the ages of 12 to 15 and live solitary lives or with other males temporarily.
 You’ve always heard the phrase of someone having the memory of an elephant, well it’s true, at least for the elephant.
 They are very intelligent, with memories that encompass many years.
 This memory allows the matriarch to remember past watering holes and lead the herd to them when drought compromises their feeding grounds and water supply.

-There are several sanctuaries and wildlife preserves that do a good job in maintaining these beautiful animals, but it is challenging.
-If you want to participate in saving the elephant you can go to: Wildlife Conservation Society (wcs.org), sheldrickwildlifetrust.org; savetheelephants.org; elephantconservation.org.
-These are just a few that do a good job in elephant conservation.
+Several sanctuaries and wildlife do a good job maintaining these beautiful animals, but it is challenging.
+If you want to participate and contribute to the preservation of elephants, you can visit Wildlife Conservation Society, sheldrickwildlifetrust.org, savetheelephants.org,